How to build your own Arduino Uno DrawBridge (Amiga Disk Reader/Writer)

 - 1 x FFC Breakout board (for 26-pin drives) if you don't plan on soldering directly to the drive like I have

-- 1 x Arduino Uno Terminal/Screw Shield (see below) - Solder Free Solution! or a soldering iron or breadboard
+- 1 x Arduino Uno Screw Shield or Terminal Shield - Solder Free Solution! or a soldering iron or breadboard shield

 Example of an Arduino Uno Prototype Shield & Terminal Shields/Screw Shields